elizamaria/react-chunky/README.md

 * A Container Component ✓
 * A Presentation Component ✓

-# A Real-World Chunk In Action
+# Writing A Real-World Chunk

 To see a Chunk in action, check the Auth Chunk, that comes with Chunky.
 It includes the following: